 Conclusions

-The targets for intertidal seagrass communities have been met for both the Celtic Seas and the Greater North Sea Marine Strategy Framework Directive sub-regions, although confidence in the assessment is low.
+The targets for intertidal seagrass communities have been met for both the Celtic Seas and the Greater North Seas UK Marine Strategy sub-regions, although confidence in the assessment is low.

-The pressures which impact the seagrass communities operate over small spatial scales with their effect being relatively localised.
-Assessment of the indicator at the UK Regional Sea scale may, therefore, be considered of greater relevance.
-In all Regional Seas, almost all area of seagrass communities assessed met the quality threshold.
-The Irish Sea has the lowest extent of intertidal seagrass meeting the quality target, although the total remains markedly above the indicator quantity threshold.
-There is, therefore, a likelihood that intertidal seagrass communities are not being impacted by hydromorphological or nutrient pressures at a level as to reduce the environmental status within all assessed Regional Sea inshore waters.
+The hydromorphological pressures which impact the seagrass communities operate over small spatial scales with their effect being relatively localised.
+The indicator results are therefore likely to be of limited relevance to UK Marine Strategy sub-region and Regional Sea scale assessments, although effects of larger scale pressures such as eustatic sea level change should be considered.
+The majority of seagrass communities assessed meet the quality threshold.
+The Eastern English Channel has the lowest extent of intertidal seagrass meeting the quality target and fail to meet the indicator extent threshold.
+However, due to the indicator target having been met at the scale of UK Marine Strategy sub-region, there a likelihood that coastal intertidal seagrass communities are not being extensively impacted by hydromorphological or nutrient pressures within inshore coastal waters at broader scales.

 As the seagrass assessments are based on intertidal communities, conclusions drawn relating to the effects of pressures should be limited to inshore pressures only.
 The results cannot provide directional trends in quality due to the low frequency of the data (subsequent assessments are required for this).